pfaivre/dotfiles/README.md

 Then it will recursively loop into the local "home" folder.

-For each file found, a link will be created in the `$HOME` directory, keeping of course its subdirectory strucure.
+For each file found, a link will be created in the `$HOME` directory, keeping of course its subdirectory structure.

-## What does it look like
+## What it looks like

 <p align="center">
   <img src="docs/screenshot.png" alt="A swaggy tmux">